biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 used.

 To index a MAF file, or load an existing index, create a new MafIndex object.
-If the index database file *sqlite\_file* does not exist it will be created, otherwise it will be loaded.
+If the index database file *sqlite\_file* does not exist, it will be created, otherwise it will be loaded.

+    # index mouse chr10 from UCSC and store it in a file for later use

     from Bio.AlignIO import MafIO.MafIndex

-    idx = MafIO.MafIndex(sqlite_file, maf_file, target_seqname)
+    idx = MafIO.MafIndex("chr10.mafindex", "chr10.maf", "mm9.chr10")

 ### Retrieving alignments overlapping a given interval